barsoom/addie/README.md

 # Addie

-Sinatra/Padrino app that works as a address lookup service, that in turn calls out to different external APIs depending on the query and how you've configured this app.
+Sinatra/Padrino app that works as a address look up service, that in turn calls out to different external APIs depending on the query and how you've configured this app.

 ## How the API works

 - `street`: Partially entered street name
 - `country_code`: [Two letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) upper cased.
-Is used to pick the correct external address lookup service.
+Is used to pick the correct external address look up service.

 ```
-GET /api/v1/lookup?street=foo&country_code=SE
+GET /api/v1/look_up?street=foo&country_code=SE
 ```

 For supported countries the response will be `200 OK` and look like this: